HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 While it might seem to many that Schema.org is predominant in the context of SEO, the role of DC remains pivotal because of its broad interpretation of concepts and its deep roots in the _linked open data movement_.

 #### Social metadata

+Social networks and platforms are some of the biggest publishers and consumers of structured data.
+This section explores the roles, breadth of adoption, and scale of some of their specific structured data formats.

 ##### Open Graph